 Feeling stressed and anxious can make it much harder to lose fat.
 What I am doing currently is writing down various stressors and anxiety triggers, so that I can perhaps go into my diet with a plan on how to handle them if they pop up.

-I am developing strategies to help me manage stress, and so far, it is going well.
+I am incorporating strategies to help me manage stress, and so far, it is going well.

 I Am Loading Up On Nutrients